 Over and over, researchers are finding that empathy is the cornerstone for becoming a happy, well-adjusted, successful adult.
-Studies show that possessing empathy also makes children more likable, more employable, better leaders, and even more conscience-driven.
+Studies show that possessing empathy also makes children more likable, more employable, better leaders, and more conscience-driven.

 The best news is that empathy can be cultivated, and one of the best empathy generators are service projects to help kids step out of their comfort zones, open their eyes, and expose them to others' lives.
-Here are 10 simple, science-backed tips adapted for this blog from my book, "UnSelfie: Why Empathetic Kids Succeed In Our All-About-Me World" to inspire generosity in your children 365 days a year:
+And there are other proven ways to raise an empathetic child as well.
+Here are simple, science-backed tips adapted for this blog from my book, "UnSelfie: Why Empathetic Kids Succeed In Our All-About-Me World" to inspire generosity in your children 365 days a year: